liquidifiedgoat/liquidifiedgoat/README.md

 prounouns are he/him/his

-some vector art experience
+some vector art experience,
-some ui experience
+some ui experience,
 learning GDscript and C++

 currently working on Bullet Cell with Borzigentier, Geofinnstar, festivalofcows, goofypebble and blueturtletad